SWENGG4Y2024/SWENGG4Y2024Team04/Assignment/SRS_ECOCYCLE.md

 -   Both manufacturers and recyclers should be able to track the status of orders from initiation to completion.
 -   The order management functionality should include order history, shipment tracking, and delivery confirmation.
+-   user can view purchase request history and managing sales history.

 ### 3.4 Communication